 The most important thing to remember is to stay calm and be sincere with your apology.

 Follow these 7 steps the next time an apology is in order:

-It’s okay to be frustrated and it’s okay to be upset sometimes – we tell our kids this all the time.
+It’s okay to be frustrated, and it’s okay to be upset sometimes – we tell our kids this all the time.
 Just remember that how we respond to those feelings isn’t always okay.
-It’s not okay to yell or slam doors.
-Your kids are watching – so don’t react in a way that you would not want them to emulate.
+It’s not okay to yell or slam doors, for instance.
+Your kids are watching – so don’t react in a way you don’t want them to emulate.